Five hundred years ago, it was a retreat where ‘Chosen Women’ were worshiped and mummified after death.

 Once you’re ready, jump on the Machu Picchu-bound train that snakes along the Urubamba river.
 After a few hours, jump off at Qoriwayrachina (or ‘Gold Sifter’) which is at Kilometer 88 (friendly locals will show you where to disembark).
 After registering and paying a nominal fee for the trek, you’re on your way.
 Bring a water purifier or, if you can tolerate the taste, water purifying tablets.

-(Editor’s note: The Camino Inca became to popular for its own good, and has become degraded due to the thousands of yearly visitors.
-Although yours’ truly did it by ourselves, it is now prohibited to trek to Machu Picchu without guides.
+(Editor’s note: The Camino Inca became too popular for its own good, and has become degraded due to the thousands of yearly visitors.
+Although yours’ truly and friends did it by ourselves, it is now prohibited to trek to Machu Picchu without guides.
 Instead you could book a two-day Inca Trail trek with guides or take a day trip with optional hike to visit the ruins from Cuzco.)

-The beginning part of the Camino Inca trail is reminiscent of a fairy tale: fields, flowers, and birds.
+The beginning part of the Inca trail is reminiscent of a fairy tale: fields, flowers, and birds.
 It’s not until you start going over the mountains that your workout begins.
 The second and third days take you over high mountain passes.
-If it’s harder than you thought, it’s still possible to hire additional porters on the way.
+If it’s harder than you thought, it’s still possible to hire additional porters along the way.

 Alternatives to the Inca Trail